softlinkprotocol/curve-docs/docs/exchange-deposits.rst

     Donates any LP tokens of the associated pool held by this contract to the contract owner.

-Deposit Zap API (v2)
+Deposit Zap API (NEW)
 --------------------

 Compared to the older deposit zaps, the newer zaps mainly optimize for gas efficiency.
-The API is only modified in part, specifically with regards to `return` values and variable naming.
+The API is only modified in part, specifically with regards to ``return`` values and variable naming.

-Get Deposit Zap information
+Get Deposit Zap Information
 ***************************

 .. py:function:: DepositZap.curve() -> address: view